akshayas1105/ARify/README.md

 - No sensitive data in commits

 ---
+## Acknowledgement
+This project was developed as a collaborative team effort.

+---
 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.